-This is why we have made it our mission to test two optical satellite identification technologies with our CubeSat mission in cooperation with the Space Safety Office of the European Space Agency ESA.
-These identification technologies provide information about the CubeSat’s attitude, position and movement in space and thus provide important insights that are needed for the active removal of objects in space.
+This is the reason why we have made it our mission to test satellite identification technologies with our CubeSat.
+Furthermore, we want to measure the spin rate of the satellite by optical observations and increase the tracking precision.
+These technologies provide information about the CubeSat’s attitude, position, and movement in space, which can be used to mitigate further space debris.

-Like the ELROI, the retroreflectors are a completely passive system.
-Retroreflectors are an everyday technology: they can be found in the form of cat’s eyes in the spokes of bicycles, for example.
+The retroreflectors and retroreflective foils are completely passive systems.
+Retroreflective foils are an everyday technology: they can be e.g. found in the form of cats‘ eyes in the spokes of bicycles.
 The retroreflectors for the satellite play a very similar role to those on a bicycle.
-Illuminated by a third person, they are easily and quickly recognizable and signal to the observer where the cyclist is, in which direction and how fast he is moving.
-Similarly, however, we use a ground station with a laser as an observer and thus propagate the orbit and the orientation and rotation rate of the satellite.
-This procedure works independently of the satellite itself, so that even if the satellite is defective or if contact with the satellite is temporarily broken, it is possible to record the satellite dynamics.
+Illuminated by a light source, they are easily and quickly recognizable and signal to the observer where the cyclist (or here the satellite) is, in which direction, and how fast he is moving.
+Similarly, however, we use a ground station with a laser as an observer to determine the orbit and spin rate of the satellite.
+This procedure works independently of the satellite itself so that even in case the satellite is defective or contact with the satellite cannot be established, it is possible to record the satellite dynamics.

 The tasks of the Missions Subsection include the analysis and definition of mission requirements.
-Furthermore, we also take care of the mission payload, the mission components later installed in the satellite such as the ELROI and the reflectors.
-We also deal with any other requirements related to the complete history of the satellite from launch to re-entry.
-This includes, for example, finding a rocket launch that will put our satellite into orbit, as well as monitoring compliance with the requirements of the various space agencies.
+This also includes drafting operational concepts for the missions.
+Furthermore, we also take care of the mission payload, the mission components later installed on the satellite such as the radio beacon and the reflectors.

 Then why not drop by one of our meetings.
-Our weekly meeting takes place every Wednesday at 18:00 on our Discord server in the voice channel cs_mission.
-If you have any questions, please feel free to contact the team leader of the Mission Vanessa Neumann.
+Our weekly meeting takes place every Wednesday at 19:00